qbit/callsign.js/README.md

 A js library for getting FCC callsign info.

-All requests are proxied due to the lack of JSONp support on fcc.gov.
+All requests are proxied (currently to http://callsign-qbit.rhcloud.com/) due to the lack of JSONp support on fcc.gov.
+If you want to run yoru own proxy, there is a server written in node available at https://github.com/qbit/callsign

 ### Usage ###